WHAT TO EXPECT DURING YOUR FIRST CHIROPRACTIC VISIT

 Provided a proper diagnosis can be reached, the chiropractor will most likely perform your fist adjustment during your initial visit.
 However, if more extensive tests, like a CAT scan, are needed to reach a firm diagnosis, then the first adjustment may be postponed until after the test result are received.

 Depending on the severity of the condition, the doctor may feel you require a followup or ongoing care.

 If you have never visited a chiropractor before, don’t let your apprehensions keep you from seeking relief.
-If you are looking for a chiropractor in Brookfield, give our office a call.
+If you are looking for a chiropractor in Brookfield, New Berlin, or Williams Bay, give our office a call.
 Our team at Pure Family Chiropractic is trained to answer any questions you may have and we promise to put your mind at ease and always make your health and well being our top priority.